Patience is a virtue for acrylic painter

 “This is what I was meant to do, it may have taken me awhile to get here, but it was well worth the journey,” Brekke said.
 “If everything came to us exactly right away, we wouldn’t enjoy it the way we are supposed to.”

-Brekke has spent the last year pursuing her artistic passion, after being able to leave her unfilling “9-to-5 job.”
-With the support of her partner Ric and family as well as guidance from her Higher Power she discovered she was meant to be an artist.
+Brekke has spent the last year pursuing her artistic passion after being able to leave her unfulfilling “9-to-5 job.”
+With the support of her partner Ric and family, as well as guidance from her Higher Power, she discovered she was meant to be an artist.
 She enjoys creating art which reflects life’s journey.

 “This last year has been a big game changer for me,” Brekke said, explaining that she’s really immersed herself into her creative side.

 Most of her work is inspired by things she sees, reads or hears about.
-Other times interactions with people will evoke an image in her head.
+Other times, interactions with people will invoke an image in her head.
 She then finds her focus and sketches her ideas into one of her various notebooks.
 This is her favorite part of the process, getting her idea out of her head and onto the page.

 “I can see it and I know that that’s what I want it to be, and where it’s going to go from there,” Brekke said.